These baked maple mustard chicken thighs are so delicious that you’ll be happy eating them!

 So, what is your favorite sweetener of choice?
 Certainly leave me a comment because I love knowing these things!

-On to the Baked Maple Mustard Chicken Thighs Recipe
+Hot to make Maple Mustard Chicken Thighs

 The three mustards I used!
 I focused on Gulden’s because it is my favorite of the mustards.
 Also in the photo are the chicken, mushrooms, olive oil, garlic and my beloved maple syrup!